One: I hate my children and want them to never speak to each other again after the battle over my estate.

 Of course the above is written tongue in cheek.
-However the tragedy of the Twin Towers in New York, the battle over freezing Ted Williams’ body, and now the terrorist shootings in Orlando and San Bernardino and are bringing to more Americans a deeper realization of their own mortality and that of their loved ones.
+However the tragedy of the Twin Towers in New York, the battle over freezing Ted Williams’ body, the terrorist shootings in Orlando and San Bernardino and now the Coronavirus are bringing to more Americans a deeper realization of their own mortality and that of their loved ones.
 The American Bar Association estimates that 70% of Americans do not have a last will.
 The median age of those killed in the terrorist attack on the World Trade Center was 39 and over two thirds of those killed were men.
 This is the age group least likely to have a will and the court battles will last for many years after the physical scars are erased.

 A case in point is the story of a young lady from Atlanta, Georgia.
 Her parents divorced when she was a baby and her mother died several years later.
 Her aunt took in the child and worked two jobs so the niece could graduate from college.
 The young lady was ambitious and bright.
 After college she excelled in her job and which allowed her to buy a house and a new car.
 Eventually the aunt became disabled and was taken in and cared for by her niece.
 One foggy morning a crash on an Atlanta freeway ended the young lady's life.
 Without a last will and testament, her entire estate; home, car and bank account; was awarded by the court to two half-sisters that she had met only briefly at her father's funeral.
 The aunt was forced to enter a nursing home.
 Unfortunately what is fair is not always what is legal.